Hazaa Al-Hazaa

-Hazaa Al-Hazaa (هزاع الهزاع, born 8 August 1991) is a Saudi football player who plays as a striker for Al-Tai in the Saudi Professional League and the Saudi Arabia national football team.
+Hazaa Ibrahim Al-Hazaa (هزاع الهزاع, born 8 August 1991) is a Saudi football player who plays as a striker for the Saudi Arabia national football team.

 Hazaa started his career with Al-Ettifaq, coming through the youth ranks to make his debut as a 21-year-old in February 2013 before joining Al-Khaleej and Al-Safa on loan in 2014 and 2015, respectively.
 In October 2017, he made his international bow, featuring in two friendly matches and scoring once.

 Career

 Club career

 Hazaa progressed through the youth ranks of Al-Ettifaq.
 After scoring 19 goals in the 2012–13 Saudi U-21 League, he made his senior debut at the age of 21 as a last-minute substitute in the 0–2 loss against Al-Nassr on February 18, 2013.
-He started his first game in the 1-1 draw against Al-Raed on April 18, 2013.
+He started his first game in the 1–1 draw against Al-Raed on April 18, 2013.

 2013–14 season

 He found limited opportunities while Al-Ettifaq was struggling for form and fighting relegation, where he only made two 15 and 25-minute cameo appearances against Al-Nassr and Al-Raed, respectively.

 On January 13, 2014, he was loaned out to spend the second half of the season at Al-Khaleej in the Saudi First Division, where he scored three goals and played a key role in their qualification to the Saudi Professional League.
-He opened his goal-scoring account with a brace in the 5-0 victory against Al-Kawkab.
+He opened his goal-scoring account with a brace in the 5–0 victory against Al-Kawkab.

 2014–15 season

 He scored one goal in six appearances with Al-Ettifaq after they were relegated to the Saudi First Division for the first time in their history.
-His solitary goal came in the 2-1 win against Al-Safa on August 22, 2014.
+His solitary goal came in the 2–1 win against Al-Safa on August 22, 2014.

-During the second half of the season, Hazaa was loaned out on January 25, 2015 to Al-Safa, where his six goals could not prevent them from being relegated to the Saudi Second Division.
-He opened his record with a brace in the 3-1 win against Al-Nahda on February 13, 2015.
-On March 21, 2015, he scored his first hattrick in the 4-1 win against Al-Jeel.
+During the second half of the season, Hazaa was loaned out on January 25, 2015, to Al-Safa, where his six goals could not prevent them from being relegated to the Saudi Second Division.
+He opened his record with a brace in the 3–1 win against Al-Nahda on February 13, 2015.
+On March 21, 2015, he scored his first hattrick in the 4–1 win against Al-Jeel.

 2015–16 season

 Hazaa played a key role in aiding Al-Ettifaq to win the Saudi First Division and clinch promotion to the Saudi Professional League, scoring eight goals in 19 appearances.
 During the first half of the season, he was largely deployed as a winger.
-On January 30, 2016, he scored his maiden goal in the 4-2 win against Al-Nahda, and followed that up with the winning goal against Al-Orobah on February 2, 2016.
+On January 30, 2016, he scored his maiden goal in the 4–2 win against Al-Nahda, and followed that up with the winning goal against Al-Orobah on February 2, 2016.
 His rich goal scoring form continued in March & April 2016 with goals against Damac, Al-Diriyah, in addition to braces against Ohod and Al-Hazem.